Anxiety

 Usually, a bit of nerves is a healthy and normal emotion that many people experience.
 However, in some cases, people experience disproportionate degrees of anxiety, indicating a medical condition.
 As a mental disorder, anxiety results in high levels of worry, apprehension, fear, and nervousness.
 Anxiety disorders affect how an individual behaves and processes emotions.
 When anxiety is severe, it will affect the day-to-day living of a person.
 Our Orange County anxiety treatment center is here to help with severe cases.

-Anxiety By the Numbers
+Anxiety By The Numbers

 Anxiety disorders are among the most highly prevalent mental disorders in the United States.
 They affect about 40 million individuals who are above 18 years old in the nation.
 In particular, this represents about 18.1% of the American population, which is affected by the condition each year.(1)